Liouville property for groups and conformal dimension: Conformal dimension of contracting groups

 Note that (for a fixed value of $\alpha$) the metric $d_\alpha$ is unique up to bi-Lipschitz equivalence.
 We call it the \emph{visual metric of exponent $\alpha$}.

 If $f, g$ are real-valued functions with the same domain of definition, we write $f\asymp g$ if there exists a constant $C>0$ such that $C^{-1} f \leq g\leq C f$.

-It follows from Proposition~\ref{pr:intersectingtiles} that for every $\zeta\in\lims$ the set is equal to the union of the tiles $\Tcal_v$ of $n$th level intersecting tiles of the $n$th level that contain $\zeta$.
-Note that $T(\zeta, n)$ is a union of not more than $|\nuke|^2$ tiles of the $n$th level.
+It follows from Proposition~\ref{pr:intersectingtiles} that for every $\zeta\in\lims$ the set is equal to the union of the tiles $\Tcal_v$ of the $n$th level intersecting tiles of the $n$th level that contain $\zeta$.
+Note that $T(\zeta, n)$ is a union of not more than $|\nuke|^2$ tiles of the $n$th level, by Proposition \ref{pr:intersectingtiles}.
+For later use, we also record the following tightly related observation. \begin{lem} Fix $\zeta\in \lims$.
+Then for every $n\ge 1$, we have